DATA 557 - Introduction to Data Science and Analytics

 DATA 674 - Predictive and Prescriptive Analytics I

 A first course in predictive and prescriptive analytics.
 Supervised learning models including linear models and CART models.
 Model assessment and scoring methods, including cross-validation.
 Regularization and model tuning.
 Unsupervised learning models including k-means clustering.
 Project-based, with an emphasis on collaborative, experiential learning.
 Statistical software will be used and programming required.
-Prereq: MATH 425, COMP 490, DATA 557, or permission of the instructor.
+Prereq: MATH 425, COMP 570, DATA 557.

 DATA 675 - Predictive and Prescriptive Analytics II

 A second course in predictive and prescriptive analytics.
 Time series analysis and model ensembles.
 Bootstrapping, simulation, optimization.
 Monte Carlo methods.
 Project-based, with an emphasis on collaborative experiential learning.
 Statistical software will be used and programming required.
-Prereq: DATA 674 or permission of the instructor.
+Prereq: DATA 674.

 DATA 690 - Internship Experience